Terms and conditions

 Inclusion and diversity

 We are committed to embracing inclusion and diversity whilst promoting equality of opportunity.
 Our goal is to ensure that these commitments, reinforced by our values, are embedded in our day-to-day working practices with all our customers, colleagues and partners.
 As part of this commitment we are accredited a Disability Confident Committed employer.
 We have also been awarded silver accreditation for the Gender Diversity Benchmark through Business in the Community, The Prince’s Responsible Business Network.
+In addition, we are signed up to their Race at Work Charter and implement its five principles.

 What we expect from you